Road signs policy

 2. Neighbourhood Watch signs

-- The sign used must be of the type approved by TVP
+- The sign used must be approved by TVP

 - The number of signs should be kept to a minimum

-- The signs should be erected between 2.1 and 3.6 m above ground level.
-In special circumstances exceptions can be made
+- The signs should be between 2.1 and 3.6 m above ground level.

-- Future maintenance of the signs is the responsibility of the Neighbourhood Watch group
+- Upkeep of the signs is the responsibility of the Neighbourhood Watch group

-- All signs must be covered by third party liability insurance (contact TVP for information)
+- All signs must have third party liability insurance (contact TVP for information)

 - On electricity/telegraphs poles, with written permission of the owner